sf122458/CompressLab/README.md

 ### Features
 - **Multi-λ Training & Parallel Model Execution**

-  Support setting multiple λ values in the loss function to train multiple models simultaneously, enabling efficient hyperparameter tuning and multi-scenario model optimization. `TensorBoard` is used to monitor the training process.
+  Support setting multiple λ values in the loss function to train multiple models simultaneously. `TensorBoard` is used to monitor the training process.

 - **Automatic Metric Calculation via Dataclass Encapsulation**